Problem to Solve

 - High dependency on coordinated processes – The intermediary had a significant backlog of pending utilization reviews, requiring the hospital to track encounters for several months before these could be invoiced.

-- Insufficient Short-Doyle billing and reconciliation processes – The hospital lacked insufficient internal processes for Short-Doyle billing and reconciliation, as well as the supporting documentation, tools and reports to manage its internal and shared processes.
+- Sufficient Short-Doyle billing and reconciliation processes – The hospital lacked insufficient internal processes for Short-Doyle billing and reconciliation, as well as the supporting documentation, tools and reports to manage its internal and shared processes.

 To maximize and expedite its reimbursements, the hospital needed to eliminate billing errors, do timely and complete billing, and work through its intermediary reports promptly.
 From its assessment, Freed developed a strategic correction plan, gained executive sponsorship, and implemented the plan, working with the county intermediary and hospital.